gys-dev/graphics-gcc-formac/README.md

 ```
 cd home && ls
 ```
 You'll see all file that you just mount.
-Not we done to setup.
+Now we done to setup.
 ### COMPLIE
 ```
 g++ [source_file_name].cpp -o  [destination_file_name].out  -lgraph